Cosylab/autoparamDriver/docs/source/introduction.rst

 ``autoparamDriver`` makes implementing such a generic driver easier by

-* handling the first stage of parsing the INP/OUT links;
-* dynamic creation of handles for each device process variable requested by EPICS records during IOC initialization;
+* dynamic creation of handles for each device process variable that is requested by EPICS records during IOC initialization;
 * providing facilities for forwarding hardware interrupts to ``I/O Intr`` records;
 * being based on ``asynPortDriver`` with all the benefits this brings — most importantly, generic EPICS device support layer with a number of useful